frc-862/PitCartManager/README.md

 - [ ] enlarge match on field text
 - [ ] implement some type of scrolling for outer screen matches
 - [ ] DOCS DOCS DOCS THERE IS 0 DOCUMENTATION FOR THIS PROJECT
-- [ ] better error handling of shifts (like when switching from qual to playoff mode)
 - [ ] manual data loading mode from usb (ex. we dont have cell service)
 - [ ] disable brack and alliances buttons when in not in playoff mode and add new displays for qual mode mode
 - [ ] remove password on settings and use password system on lock screen instead?